 Place a small bowl near the stove.
 Into a dry Dutch oven add the coriander, cumin, turmeric, ginger, mustard, black pepper, cinnamon, cloves, cardamom, cayenne, and chili powder.
 Turn flame on to medium/high.
 Stir constantly for 1 minute – you’re toasting the spices.
 You’ll notice a puff of smoke at about the 1 minute mark.
 Immediately empty the spices into the bowl and set aside.

 Into the now empty Dutch oven add 3 T oil, onions, and potatoes.
 Sauté over medium/high until browned – about 10 minutes.
 Turn off heat.

 Shove the onions and potatoes to the edge of the pot.
 Into the center place the remaining 1 T oil, garlic, serrano, and tomato paste.
 Over medium flame stir just the tomato paste mixture for 1 minute to bloom them.
 Then stir the onions/potatoes and tomato paste mixture together, cooking an additional 2 minutes.

-Add in the cauliflower and cook 2 more minutes, stirring often.
+Add in the cauliflower and spices (from bowl), and cook 2 more minutes, stirring often.